Debt puts Puerto Rico public employees' Christmas bonus at risk

-SAN JUAN (Reuters) - Puerto Rico’s public employees might have to do their part to help the Commonwealth make ends meet and miss an annual Christmas bonus, due to the island’s deteriorating finances and debt crisis.
+SAN JUAN, Dec 2 (Reuters) - Puerto Rico’s public employees might have to do their part to help the Commonwealth make ends meet and miss an annual Christmas bonus, due to the island’s deteriorating finances and debt crisis.

 A local law provides for an annual Christmas bonus, but on Wednesday Public Affairs Secretary Jesus Manuel Ortiz said the payment due on Friday will not be made, contrary to prior announcements by government officials.